Sahrawi National Council

 The SNC is a unicameral body, with 53 seats, elected every two years (since the XIII POLISARIO Congress) at the General Popular Congresses by delegates from the Sahrawi refugee camps at Tindouf province, Algeria, supplemented by representatives of the Sahrawi People's Liberation Army and the civil society organizations (UJSARIO, UNMS, UGTSARIO).
 In the last election (2012), 35% of the parliamentarians were women.
 It usually convenes in Tifariti, at the Liberated Territories of Western Sahara, but on occasion also in the refugee camps.

 Among the reforms enacted by the SNC is the abolishment of death penalty.
 In 1999, the SNC caused the fall of then Prime Ministers Mahfoud Ali Beiba government through a motion of no-confidence.
-The powers of the SNC were substantially expanded in the 1991 constitutional reforms of the SADR, and has since been further enhanced (last in 1999).
+The powers of the SNC were substantially expanded in the 1991 constitutional reforms of the SADR, and has since been further enhanced.

-In its last election (2012), 158 candidates competed for 52 seats in 11 constituencies.

 List of presidents of the Sahrawi National Council

 Below is a list of presidents of the Sahrawi Provisional National Council:

 Below is a list of presidents of the Sahrawi National Council: